robot-colosseum/rvt_colosseum/README.md

 ### Evaluate on pre-trained RVT baseline
-You can download a [pre-trained](https://drive.google.com/file/d/1Z0-HR7mGjAaPj-9QMj2ALflLMkOmuHNv/view?usp=sharing) RVT agent trained on the variation factors from the Colosseum.
+You can download a [pre-trained](https://drive.google.com/file/d/1Z0-HR7mGjAaPj-9QMj2ALflLMkOmuHNv/view?usp=sharing) RVT agent trained on the 20 RLBench tasks from Colosseum without any perturbations

 ### Training RVT on default RLBench dataset
 ```